kentyshunter/kentyshunter/README.md

 - Edgerunner
 - Netrunner
-- Legends
+- Legend
 - Choom
 - unkhnow
 - 𝄃𝄃𝄂𝄂𝄀𝄁𝄃𝄂𝄂𝄃
 - 𝄃𝄃𝄂𝄂𝄀𝄁𝄃𝄂𝄂𝄃
 - 𝄃𝄃𝄂𝄂𝄀𝄁𝄃𝄂𝄂𝄃
---> I khnow who you are :)
+- Sorry you got hacked ...
+I khnow who you are :)